slanning/perl-ogre-al/examples/README.txt

 They are each put in a single file, though they would normally be put in several files.
 There may be more information at the top of each file.
+Note: these run for me but when you exit they crash.

 - basic.pl : port of the Basic demo in the OgreAL distribution, shows how to stop and start sounds, and how the sounds are